ssharma2712/DrPhylo/README.md

 ```
 Gene species concordance (GSC)              : A numeric value that identifies gene-species combinations (sequence) harboring concordant ( GSC > 0) or conflicting (GSC < 0) phylogenetic signals.

-Sequence Classification Probability (SCP)   : Classification probability for a species for being a memeber of the clade of interest.
+Sequence Classification Probability (SCP)   : Classification probability for a species for being a member of the clade of interest.

 Clade Proabaility (CP)                      : Probability (0-1) for the clade of interest.
-A low value for CP indicates the plausibility for being fragile.
+A low value for CP indicates the plausibility of being fragile.

-Model grid                                  : A grid representation of the clade model.
+Model grid                                  : This is a grid representation of the clade model.
 Rows of this grid represents species with SCP and columns for genes.
                                               Green       (GSC > 0 )
                                               Red         (GSC < 0 )
                                               White       (GSC = 0 )